agapeteo/book-holistic-multithreading/src/why.md

 * On the language level;
 * On the OS level;
 * On the hardware level.
+* Sometimes you're using thread even when you are not aware of it.
+(Servlets example)

 The rest of the books is just a deeper and broader exploration of what we have just covered.